-Hamsters and guinea pigs are both popular pets.
-However, each one of them is different.
+Guinea pig vs Hamster which is right for you ? both are popular pets.
+However, they are quite different.
 The question of whether to get a hamster or guinea pig has different answers depending on your needs.

 Hamsters are cute little creatures that can form strong bonds.
 They require lots of exercise, feeding, and moderate living spaces.
 They require lots of attention and have to be kept on their own.

 On the other hand, guinea pigs require bigger living spaces.
 They need a daily dose of fresh vegetables and can be kept in pairs.

 Should you get a hamster or guinea pig?
 The answer depends on your unique needs.